 With the key understanding that addressing these alcohol challenges goes beyond the reconfiguration of services, but instead sits with the power and engagement of the Greater Manchester public, One Agency Media were appointed as The Big Alcohol Conversation media agency.
 In order to tackle the preconceptions underlying in cultures, norms and attitudes, we have crafted a disruptive campaign to stir conversation, encourage learning and generate an overall ambition for change.

-Through the careful and intricate construction of a full creative campaign, complete with both online and offline media, a full social media concept and execution, a brand new all-engaging website and fully immersive, publicly entertaining Big Bus Tour.
+Through the careful and intricate construction of a full creative campaign, complete with both online and offline media, a full social media concept and execution and a brand new all-engaging website.
 The campaign audience was outlined as outreaching to all GM citizens, including those with seldom heard populations, those with lived experience, and GM leaders, with a challenging but exciting campaign message to develop a strong brand and programme identity.
 We successfully steered this narrative towards a local feel, which served to amplify feelings of community pride.

 The Creative Story